timocp/ruby-calc/README.md

 * Non-maths builtin functions are not implemented - use the normal ruby way of doing that
 * Not all configuration items are implemented (and only ones related to maths will be)
 * You can't define/call calc functions (ie, eval() is not implemented)
+* Libcalc provides an integer type (ZVALUE) which ruby-calc doesn't provide access to (because ruby already has arbitrary size integers and libcalc's interesting functions are all for Rational or Complex numbers)

 ## Development